|

 really of unequal lengths or

 the difference is very small.
-When I had to cross a greater distance when walking
+When I had to cross a

-down, I used to
+greater distance when walking down, I used to step

-step forward with my right foot,
+forward with my right foot, which

-with both feet, the difference in muscle and tendon tension
+I could stretch more.
+I can now step forward with both feet, the difference in muscle and tendon tension

 is gone.
 Asymmetry in raising straight legs is typical of

-scoliosis (van Loon 2012).
-The
+scoliosis (van Loon

-circumference of my chest is much larger now than it was at the beginning of
+is much larger now than it was at the beginning of treatment six years ago.

-treatment six years ago.
-Best evidence for that are the underbust corsets I
+Best evidence for that are the underbust corsets I used then.
+In that time, I

-used then.
-In that time, I tightened them almost to their maximum tightness.
+tightened them almost to their maximum tightness.
+Now, I am not able to put

-Now, I am not able to put them on.
-In July 13th
+them on.
+In July 13th the curve measured

-the curve measured 158°, a further improvement.
-But
+158°, a further improvement.
+But photographs made

-photographs made on July 26th brought disappointment.
-The curve
+on July 26th brought disappointment.
+The curve was 153° again.
+Two

-was 153° again.
-Two days later I was able to derotate the chest with my hands
+days later I was able to derotate the chest with my hands and back muscles

-August 17th the thoracic curve measured 156° and pelvic tilt 91°. |
+the thoracic curve measured 156° and pelvic tilt 91°. |

 |